Koszul complexes and relative homological algebra of functors over posets: Introduction

 \subsection{Related work}

-Since such functors have played an important role across many areas of mathematics, their categories are well studied, and in particular their homological properties are well understood: see for example~\cite{ARS1995} and references therein.
-Nevertheless, independent collections in $\Fun(I,\vect)$ have not been systematically investigated.
-Recently there has been a growing interest in such collections and associated numerical invariants coming from the topological data analysis (TDA) community, where such functors are commonly called persistence modules, and the poset $I$ is usually $\mathbb{R}^n$ with the product order.
+Since vector space valued functors indexed by posets have played an important role across many areas of mathematics, their categories are well studied, and in particular their homological properties are well understood: see for example~\cite{ARS1995} and references therein, where such functors are interpreted as modules over finite dimensional algebras.
+Recently there has also been a growing interest in independent collections in $\Fun(I,\vect)$ \cite{BOO2021,AENY2023,BBH2022} and associated numerical invariants coming from the TDA community, where such functors are commonly called persistence modules, and the poset $I$ is usually $\mathbb{R}^n$ with the product order.
+In particular, there are several publications and implementations of various algorithms to calculate numerical homological invariants of such functors (e.g.\ classical Betti diagrams, rank functions, generalized Euler characteristics) and using them in applications, see for example~\cite{LW2015, LW2022, LSCBO2023, MP2023, OS2024, RD2020}.